 - 1/2 tsp Sichuan peppercorns

-- 1 TBS hot bean paste (be sure to check out our resource on where to buy Asian ingredients for a gluten-free variety)
+- 1 TBS chili bean paste (be sure to check out our resource on where to buy Asian ingredients if you want a gluten-free variety)

 - 1/2 c peanuts (omit if making nut-free)